 Prepare a three-page PDF file in which: Page 1: front, Page 2: back, Page 3: Liquid Metal for front.

-Areas intended for metallization must not contain shades of gray – even light grays will be automatically converted to black and coated with metallic ink.
+Areas intended for metallization must not contain shades of gray – even light grays will be automatically converted to black and covered with metallic ink.

 Minimum element dimensions: